-That’s why you should do your best to protect your data while shopping online.
-Step One of that process is to make sure you never save your credit card information on a website.
+When shopping online for the best deals, you should do your best to protect your data.
+Step One of that process is to make sure the retail website you visit isn’t fake.
+Step Two is to make sure you never save your credit card information on the website.

-In this article, I’ll explain why that’s a bad idea and fill you in on how money expert Clark Howard makes secure online payments.
+In this article, I’ll explain why you should never store payment information on the web and fill you in on how money expert Clark Howard makes secure online payments.

-Why You Should Think Twice Before You Store Your Payment Information Online
+Why You Should Think Twice About Storing Your Payment Information Online

 So instead of storing your credit card information with retailers, you should take the time to type in your credit card number each time you make a purchase online.
 Here are just a few bad things that could happen if you take a shortcut and store your credit card information on a vendor’s website.